nehaasha/Myproject_LIC_LTspice/Current mirroring.md

 # Experiment 6
-### Aim: Design and Analyze current mirror circuit as load active in amplifier circuit
+### Aim: Design and Analyze current mirror circuit as load active in amplifier circuit with Av>-10v/v, P<=1mW, Vdd=1.8V.
 ### Theory:
 + A current mirror is an analog circuit designed to copy a reference current from one branch to another while maintaining a constant and predictable output current.
 It is a fundamental building block in integrated circuits (ICs) and is widely used for biasing, voltage references, and current amplification in analog circuits.
 The key advantage of a current mirror is its ability to provide a stable current that is largely independent of voltage variations in the circuit.
 + The basic current mirror consists of two or more transistors with matched electrical characteristics.
 One transistor, called the reference transistor, is configured to establish a set current, while the other transistor, the output transistor, is designed to copy or "mirror" that current.
 If the transistors are identical and operate in the same conditions, their drain (or collector) currents will be equal, ensuring accurate current replication.